Virtual Appointments with Teams - Integration into Epic EHR

 To link the phone number to a FHIR base URL, under Phone number in the SMS configuration section, select the number.
 Do this for each FHIR base URL for which you want to enable SMS notifications.

-If this is the first time you’re configuring the connector, you’ll see the FHIR base URL that was entered in the earlier step.
+If you’re configuring the connector for the first time, you’ll see the FHIR base URL that was entered in the earlier step.
 The same phone number can be linked to multiple FHIR base URLs, which means that patients will receive SMS notifications from the same phone number for different organizations and/or departments.

 Select SMS setup next to each FHIR base URL to set up the types of SMS notifications to send to your patients.